salahalshayah/Secret-Communication-Tool/README.md

 - Salah Al Shayah
 - Lebanon

-Feel free to reach out if you have any questions or suggestions for improvement at contact@salahalshayah.me!
+Feel free to reach out if you have any questions or suggestions for improvement at salah.alshayah@lau.edu!